CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 that is implemented on the mesh graph, meaning the graph of mesh vertices, where edges between vertices have weights according to their euclidean distance.

+Note, we have now moved the underlying library for running this algorithm to a seperate repository, which makes no assumptions about where your data comes from (https://github.com/AllenInstitute/PyGraphTEASAR).

 ..
 [1] Sato, M., Bitter, I., Bender, M. A., Kaufman, A. E., & Nakajima, M. (n.d.).
 TEASAR: tree-structure extraction algorithm for accurate and robust skeletons.
 In Proceedings the Eighth Pacific Conference on Computer Graphics and Applications.
 IEEE Comput.
 Soc. https://doi.org/10.1109/pccga.2000.883951

 Example